Updated February 28, 2012

-An agreement with animal control will allow the woman who has been described as “America’s largest breeder of Polish Arabs” to regain custody of sixty-three horses – including stallions and mares.
-Parkinson has agreed to allow officials on her property to check the horses and that she will not increase the size of her herd, through breeding or any other means, during her one-year probation.
+An agreement with animal control will allow the woman who has been described as “America’s largest breeder of Polish Arabs” to regain custody of 63 horses – including stallions and mares.
+Parkinson has agreed to allow officials on her property to check the horses.
+And that she will not increase the size of her herd, through breeding or any other means, during her one-year probation.

 “Although I would have liked to have had my day in court to prove my innocence of the false allegations and rumors of cruelty and abuse, I am happy to get my horses back and move on with my life on the farm,” Parkinson stated.